asharsha30-1996/Custom-NER-for-Healthcare-Data/README.md

 You need to do the following three tasks after processing and modifying the datasets:

- 1.Construct proper sentences from individual words and print five sentences along with their labels.
+ 1. Construct proper sentences from individual words and print five sentences along with their labels.
- 2.Print the correct count of the number of sentences in the processed train and test dataset.
+ 2. Print the correct count of the number of sentences in the processed train and test dataset.
- 3.Correctly count the number of lines of labels in the processed train and test dataset.
+ 3. Correctly count the number of lines of labels in the processed train and test dataset.

 # Concept identification: